-The fact that aerosols contribute as much to remaining warming as CO2 over the future for 1.5℃ is important and needs mentioning.

-In this way the CO2-fe metric offers a simple way to reconcile the behaviour of climate pollutants with various efficacies and lifetimes, including accounting for all actions creating an RF response.
-Deriving the total CO2-fe emissions from total observed RF offers a way to include any feedbacks as well as the direct RF from emissions themselves.
-So long as we can attribute the climate feedbacks and indirect forcing to a particular perturbation we can account for these directly.
-The challenge for delivering accuracy in the diagnosed carbon budget then is two-fold: 1) to pull apart the contributions to the total RF including indirect and feedback effects; and 2) to understand the contemporary carbon cycle and how its evolution under different future scenarios will impact the carbon-equivalence of different RF contributions.

-Figure 2b shows the cumulative emissions timeseries for each pollutant plotted in panel 2a.
-Since each pollutant has been converted into an equivalent quantity of CO2, comparing the contributions from each agent becomes trivial.
-All pollutants provide a net-positive CO2-fe budget over the interval plotted (1900-2100), except for aerosols which are cooling and are therefore net-negative.
-CO2 is the biggest single contributor to the total cumulative emissions quantity, followed by aerosols (negative contribution) or CH4 (positive contribution).

-Should add table and paragraph talking about their contributions to the total remaining budget over the 21st century.

 -------------- BOX for Simple Formula --------------

-A simple formula for accounting for the non-CO2 contribution to remaining CO2 budgets
+A simple formula for accounting for the non-CO2 contribution to remaining carbon budgets

 Converting all climate forcing agents to CO2-forcing-equivalent (CO2-fe) emissions provides the most accurate and physically justified definition of an ‘all-pollutants CO2 budget’ but requires full forcing histories and an invertible carbon cycle model.
-On decade-to-century timescales, however, CO2-fe emissions associated with any individual forcing agent may be approximated by “warming equivalent” emissions, CO2-we, or a simple linear combination of the current emission level and how it has changed over a recent time-interval, ∆t.
-If non-CO2 climate forcers are expressed as CO2-equivalent (CO2-e) emissions Et, by multiplying emissions by their Global Warming Potential, GWP or, for components such as aerosols, by dividing their contribution to instantaneous effective radiative forcing by the Absolute Global Warming Potential (AGWP) of CO2, then
+On decade-to-century timescales, however, CO2-fe emissions associated with any individual forcing agent may be approximated by “warming equivalent” emissions, CO2-we, or a simple linear combination of the current emission level and how this has changed over a recent time-interval, ∆t.
+If non-CO2 climate forcers are expressed as CO2-equivalent (CO2-e) emissions Et by multiplying emissions by their Global Warming Potential, GWP (or, for components such as aerosols, by dividing their contribution to effective radiative forcing by the Absolute Global Warming Potential (AGWP) of CO2) then

 ECO2-fet≈ECO2-wet=αEt+H1-α∆tEt-Et-∆t (1)